boyter/boyter.org/content/posts/replacing-my-old-desktop.md

 Why not an AIO?
 I don't trust the seals, I don't like that I have to replace the whole unit if anything fails, I don't like pump noise and I don't want more moving parts.
 Fans are pretty simple, as is a heat-sink.
 I know they can have better cooling power (probably useful in Australia) but that isn't enough incentive for me.
 Plus I have known a few people with them and most have had an AIO issue at one point or another.

 As for why I used the KryoSheet over thermal paste.
 Remember how I said I wanted this build to last 10 years?
 This is an answer to paste drying out over time.
-Literally a set and forget solution.
+Literally a set and forget solution, albeit take some care when using it because its conductive.
+I used a small amount of the oil that was supplied to stick it to the center, with 4 tiny amounts of thermal paste on the corners to assist.

 #### GPU